hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 wrt a new state, then it will fetch fresh data, provided previously data had not been fetched for that state within the past 5 minutes.

+NOTE: The local temporary caching is mainly useful for the modular browser based version of this logic.
+The NodeJS based version currently cant make use of this caching capability, as it exits after each search run.

 Program Versions
 ##################